-4.2.6.1 In cases of doubt with regard to whether a plant is an off-type, in particular where the DUS examiner has limited experience with the genus or species, an important first step is to consult the breeder.
-In some cases, for example, it may help the DUS examiner to visit the breeder's premises in order to view a larger sample of plants.
-Consultation with other DUS examiners, panels of experts, botanists, botanical gardens, plant collectors etc. may also be helpful.
+4.3.3.1 [old 4.2.6.1] In cases of doubt with regard to whether a plant is an off-type, in particular where the DUS examiner has limited experience with the genus or species, an important first step is to consult the breeder.
+In some cases, for example, it may help the DUS

-4.2.6.2 It is important to mark the plant or plant part which is atypical, so that the development of the plant/plant part can be observed over time.
+4.3.3.2 [old 4.2.6.2] It is important to mark the plant or plant part which is atypical, so that the development of the plant/plant part can be observed over time.
 It can also be helpful to photograph the plant/plant part at suitable times, in particular where the expression is likely to have a short duration, e.g. characteristics concerning the flower.

-4.2.6.3 In cases where there is still uncertainty at the end of a growing cycle about whether or not a plant is an off-type, in particular concerning the genetic basis or otherwise of atypical expression, the variety could be observed in a further growing cycle.
-Depending on the features of propagation of the variety, a further growing cycle may allow the atypical plant or part of the plant to be propagated and compared with typical plants of the variety.
+4.3.3.3 [old 4.2.6.3] In cases where there is still uncertainty at the end of a growing cycle about whether or not a plant is an off-type, in particular concerning the genetic basis or otherwise of atypical expression, the variety could be observed in a further growing cycle.
+[This can be carried out on the existing material for a second cycle or on new material and is not specifically intended as a test for stability.]n Depending on the features of propagation of the variety, a further growing cycle may allow the atypical plant or part of the plant to be propagated and compared with typical plants of the variety.
 Depending on the circumstances, a new batch of typical plants might be requested from the breeder and/or a new generation of plants might be obtained from propagation of typical plants in the DUS trial.
-That would also allow measures to be taken concerning the phytosanitary status of the material, if that was considered to be a possible cause of the atypical expression.
+That would also allow measures to be taken concerning the phytosanitary status of the material, if that was considered to be a possible cause of the atypical expression. \(^{\mathbf{V}}\)

-4.3 Determination of Off-Types Using Measurements
+4.4 [old 4.3] Determination of Off-Types Using Measurements

-The General Introduction states the following:
+4.4.1 The General Introduction states the following: